dound/gae-sessions/README.markdown

     from gaesessions import SessionMiddleware
     def webapp_add_wsgi_middleware(app):
-        app = SessionMiddleware(app, cookie_key="put something random and long here")
+        app = SessionMiddleware(app, cookie_key="a random and long string")
         return app

 Small sessions are stored in __secure__ cookies.
 The required `cookie_key` parameter is used to sign cookies with an HMAC-SHA256 signature.
 This enables gae-sessions to notice if any change is made to the data by the client (in which case it is discarded).
-The data itself is stored as a base64-encoded, pickled Python dictionary - and so __tech savvy users could view the values__ (though they cannot change them).
-If this is an issue for your application, then disable the use of cookies for small sessions by calling SessionMiddleware with `cookie_only_threshold=0`.
+The data itself is stored as a base64-encoded, pickled Python dictionary - *tech savvy users could view the values* (though they cannot change them).
+If this is an issue for your application, then disable the use of cookies for storing data for small sessions by calling SessionMiddleware with `cookie_only_threshold=0`.

 The default session lifetime is 7 days.
 You may configure how long a session